JennToo/altgo-us/local-resources.md

   - [(256) 340-5150](tel:256-340-5150), [Website](https://www.facebook.com/DrKathySparacino/)

 **Dr. Vytautas Pukis (Huntsville)**
-  - Will start or continue HRT on an informed consent basis (i.e. no letter needed)
+  - Will start or continue HRT for patients with a letter from a mental health professional
   - [(256) 883-0107](tel:256-883-0107), [Website](https://www.blossomwoodmedical.com/)

 **Planned Parenthood Nashville**